Sir Samuel Ferguson: Cashel of Munster, from the Irish

 Copyright

-The DayPoems web site, www.daypoems.net, is copyright 2001-2005 by Timothy K. Bovee.
+The DayPoems web site, www.daypoems.net, is copyright 2001-2006 by Timothy Keith Bovee.
 All rights reserved.

 The authors of poetry and other material appearing on DayPoems retain full rights to their work.
 Any requests for publication in other venues must be negotiated separately with the authors.
-The editor of DayPoems will gladly assist in putting interested parties in contact with the authors.
+The editor of DayPoems will gladly attempt to assist in putting interested parties in contact with the authors.

 Google DayPoems